 At the same time, in 2016, six of the top 10 largest lenders by volume were non-banks, such as Quicken Loans, loanDepot and PHH Mortgage, compared with just two of the top 10 in 2011.

-The rising and aggressive competition from unregulated lenders, a number of bad practices, such as lending to dubious borrowers, prompted calls for regulatory action as community banks sought ways to compete.
-In the meantime, banks looked to attract new borrowers by either offering new or expanded loan product offerings; or dropping approval standards on current loan products; or both.
+Rising aggressive competition from unregulated lender sources performing a number of bad practices, such as lending to dubious borrowers, prompted calls for regulatory action as community banks sought ways to compete.
+Meanwhile, banks began to drop approval standards on current loan products, and offering new or expanded loan product offerings in an effort to attract new borrowers.

-Even when banks withdrew, borrowers found ready financing from alternative lenders such as Kabbage, Accion, RapidAdvance, OnDeck, Crest Capital, Merchant Advisors, PayPal, RapidAdvance, SnapCap and Square.
+Even when banks withdrew, borrowers found payback loans and ready financing from alternative lenders such as Kabbage, Accion, RapidAdvance, OnDeck, Crest Capital, Merchant Advisors, PayPal, RapidAdvance, SnapCap and Square.

 Some research also suggests these nonbank lenders may offer growth opportunities for community financial institution in terms of formal partnerships and alliances.

-How Risky Credit Decisions Trigger Bank Regulator Attention
+How Risky Credit Decision Making Triggers Bank Regulator Attention

-With relaxed loan underwriting standards appearing amid fierce competition, particularly for vehicles, some regulatory bodies started taking notice.
-The practice triggered concerns that financial institutions are taking on too much risk and skirting with compliance standards.
+When relaxed loan underwriting decision standards appeared amid fierce competition, particularly for vehicles, some regulatory bodies took notice.
+The practice triggered concerns that financial institutions are taking on too much risk and skirting around compliance standards.

 According to data released by the Federal Reserve Bank of New York, outstanding household debt increased by 1.2% in the first quarter of 2017, bringing household debt above its 2008 peak and driving increases in almost every debt category.

-In particular auto loans have been growing rapidly thanks to numerous Americans who went on a motor vehicle shopping spree in recent years.
+In particular, auto loans have grown rapidly thanks to numerous Americans who went on a motor vehicle shopping spree in recent years.
 Many paid for their vehicles by taking out a loan.
 That explains why a record 107 million Americans, about 43% of the entire adult population in the U.S., have auto loan debt.

 In early 2012, only 80 million Americans had car loans.
-In fact, more Americans had home mortgages than auto loans in 2012.
-Today the number of auto loans far and away outperforms home loans.
+In fact, more Americans had home mortgage loans than auto loans in 2012.
+Today, home loans are far outpaced by auto loans.